 Picking out a new Bible or curious about different translation types?
 Below are a few comparison charts to help you make your decision or learn more.
 Reading and comparing the charts should give you a good idea of how different versions compare to each other by translation type.
-Please use them only as as a guide.
 Some opinions may vary about the exact placement of the versions.